• Skip to primary navigation

 How to store

+This authentic salsa is best enjoyed fresh, but if you have leftovers, store them in an airtight container in the refrigerator.
 It can be kept for up to 3 days, although the flavors might change.
 I am not really a fan of soggy vegetables sitting for days in the fridge.

+However, before serving the leftover salsa, give it a quick stir and adjust the seasoning if needed.
 You might have to remove some of the juices that tomatoes release and serve the salsa with a slotted spoon.
 Nobody likes soggy tortilla chips!

 Mexican Pico de gallo0

-Secrets and tips:
+Secrets and Tips

 Choose Ripe Tomatoes.
 Go for sweet and juicy tomatoes, as they are the star of this salsa.